-Getting equipment from one location to another is rarely a simple task when you’re transporting large, heavy, cumbersome and often deceptively delicate factory machinery.
+Getting equipment from one location to another is rarely a simple task when you’re transporting large, heavy, cumbersome and often deceptively delicate hi-tech factory machinery.
 With so much at stake and so many variables to consider, every link of the chain counts.
 Between decommissioning, transportation and recommissioning, however, there is one vital stage of the relocation process that often gets overlooked - packing.

 Why is packing so crucial?

-With factory relocations, where machinery can be worth upwards of £1 million, the stakes are high and avoiding damage is a must.
+With factory relocations, in which machinery can be worth upwards of £1M, the stakes are high and avoiding damage is a must.
 The ultimate goal of any factory relocation is to make sure the equipment arrives at its destination in exactly the same condition it was in when it left the original site.

 Key packing considerations

-There are a number of options when it comes to transporting machinery for a factory relocation.
+There are a number of options when it comes to transporting hi-tech machinery for a factory relocation.
 There’s the basic industrial stretch and bubble wrap service for small items and shorter journeys, right up to a bespoke full timber solution, packed safely for air, sea and road transit.

 The solution has to fit the job, so there are a few factors to consider when choosing the best solution:

 Remember - the size of the packaging will always be larger than the size of the equipment itself.
 If you have something that’s tall but not very wide, for example, you should look at increasing the width of the crate.
 This might seem like empty space, but it accounts for the possibility of anything toppling over mid-transit.
 You also need to make sure you’re not creating a packaging solution that isn’t going to fit into the designated transport - whether it’s a trailer or a container.
 Always consider the transport and the destination before sizing your packing solutions.

 It’s obviously important for the outer packaging to be able to support the weight of your equipment.
 However, you also need to make allowances for top-heavy items.
 It might be necessary, for example, to create an internal framework within a shipping crate to support any extra weight and make sure everything is being adequately supported.

 You can spend all of the time and resources in the world making sure the packing is perfect at your end, but if you’re working with inexperienced hauling partners, it will always result in poor service.
 Before you sign on the dotted line with any hauliers, make sure they have documented experience in moving delicate and valuable equipment.
 Once you know what they can give you and they know what you expect from them, everything will run smoothly, every time.
 Before you’ve built these relationships, however, you’ll need to do your research, so make sure any partners you consider have relevant case studies prepared.

 Common packing mistakes

-Space and Storage - One thing many clients don’t take into account during the packing stage is just how much physical room is required.
+One thing many clients don’t take into account during the packing stage is just how much physical room is required.
 Remember, you not only have to organise enough space in which to securely pack your items, but holding space to store your crates before shipping, as it’s rarely practical to load straight to transport.
 Note that it might be necessary to use an offsite packing area if there is nowhere on site that can comfortably accommodate your needs.

-Access - The importance of making sure that vehicles can access shipping crates is another thing that often gets overlooked.
+The importance of making sure that vehicles can access shipping crates is another thing that often gets overlooked.
 When organising your packing for transit, it’s imperative that you ensure there is suitable access for a vehicle with a forklift or tail lift, or even for a specialist vehicle if the size and weight of the equipment demand it.